g0730n/GORK/README.md

                                           variable table:

-  (TYPE,VARIABLE_NAME,ELEMENTS)           the list header 24   mylist        8...
+  (TYPE,VARIABLE_NAME,ELEMENTS)           the list header LST   mylist        8...

-  (0ELEMENT_TYPE,0ELEMENT_VALUE)          each element only uses two spots in memory 2             hello world!             here we store type 2 (STR) with value of
+  (0ELEMENT_TYPE,0ELEMENT_VALUE)          each element only uses two spots in memory STR            hello world!             here we store type 2 (STR) with value of
                                           "hello world!"

                                           if the list has already been created, then accessing